jf-viguier/docs/development/database/structure.md

 [...]
 ```

-In there we can read the SQL queries to execute when upgrading to 8.0.0.
+In there we can read the SQL queries to execute when updating to 8.0.0.
 Each of them alters the structure and/or modify the existing data.
 In case you have complex algorithms to run, you can call PHP code with the
 `PHP:` keyword.

 To make the code callable, a dedicated file has to be created in
 `/upgrade/php/` with a function in it.
 This file and function must have
-the same name as we saw in the SQL upgrade file.
+the same name as we saw in the SQL update file.

 If we reuse the previous example, we will find the corresponding file *[/upgrade/php/ps_800_add_security_tab.php](https://github.com/PrestaShop/autoupgrade/blob/dev/upgrade/php/ps_800_add_security_tab.php)*: